VueGWT/vue-gwt/docs/guide/essentials/components.md

 ::: tip
 It's better to register locally whenever you can.
 Locally registered components get compile time type checking when binding property values.
-They also break at compile time if you miss a required property.
+They also break at compile time if you forget a required property.
 :::

 ### DOM Template Parsing Caveats